leddoo/wenjin/main.md

         - gen indices (could have store specific init value).
         - when trying to delete running functions, defer.
     - impl unimpls.
+    - parser trait instead of the inline thing.
     - robustness.